 Vin chaud – In most Christmas markets in Europe, vin chaud (aka glühwein or mulled wine) is red.
 But, in Strasbourg in December, white wine is the way to go.
 Made with dry Alsatian wine, orange, lemon, cinnamon, and sugar, white vin chaud is promoted by the gourmet association “Tribu des gourmets du vin d’Alsace” throughout the market.
 We were pleasantly surprised with how good it is and how much the citrus adds to the warm concoction.

-Baguette flambée – Tarte flambée—also called flammkuchen—is a mainstay of the Alsace region.
+Baguette flambée – Tarte flambée—also called flammkuchen—is a mainstay of Alsace.
 A thin crust topped with crème fraiche, white cheese, thinly-sliced onions, and lardons, you’ll find it on menus from Strasbourg to Colmar.
 Tarte flambée is traditionally cooked in a wood-fire oven and there are a several variations like gratinée (with gruyère or Emmental cheese) or my favorite forestière (with mushrooms).

 Mannele – Brioche treats shaped like a little man, mannele are Alsatian pastries that have raisins or chocolate chips for eyes.
 They’re made particularly for Saint Nicolas Day on December 6th but are available throughout the holiday season.
 Local chocolaterie Jacques Bockel makes its own, non-traditional version from chocolate with different fillings like hazelnut and salted caramel.

-Choucroute garnie – Choucroute garnie is the ideal market meal for lovers of sausage (like Lance).
+Choucroute garnie – Choucroute garnie is the ideal market meal for lovers of sausage.
 The dish typically includes warm sauerkraut with sausages, other salted meats, and potatoes.
 Fatty and inexpensive, the meat is cooked low and slow for maximum tenderness and is the perfect thing to warm you up on a cold winter night.
-You’ll find choucroute garnie both at the markets and in traditional Alsatian restaurants.
+You’ll find choucroute garnie both at the markets and in traditional restaurants.

-Jarret de porc braisé à la bière – Jarret de porc braisé à la bière is an elegant name for the Alsatian beer braised pork knuckle (or schweinshaxe) that graces many menus in Alsace.
+Jarret de porc braisé à la bière – Jarret de porc braisé à la bière is an elegant name for the Alsatian beer braised pork knuckle (or schweinshaxe) that graces many menus.
 Formerly a peasant food, the meat is often marinated for days and then slow roasted until it’s nearly falling off the bone.
 It’s often accompanied by potatoes and cabbage variations.

-There are lots of fun things to do in Strasbourg beyond the beautiful Christmas markets.
-If you’re planning to spend more time in the city, consider these Strasbourg attractions.
+There is lots to explore beyond the beautiful Christmas markets.
+If you’re planning to spend time in the city in December, consider these attractions.

 Visit Strasbourg Cathedral

 Unquestionably the most imposing sight in Strasbourg is the city’s 600-year-old cathedral.
-This Gothic masterpiece dominates the Strasbourg skyline and is a must-see when you visit Alsace.
+This Gothic masterpiece dominates the skyline and is a must-see when you visit Strasbourg.